 When everyone returns to work, it will be nice to have a fresh start and a refreshed workflow to tackle new opportunities.

-As tempting as it is to lounge around and binge on Netflix during self-isolation, staying busy and connected is your biggest ally in working through this time of change and uncertainty.
+As tempting as it is to lounge around and binge TV during self-isolation, staying busy is your biggest ally in working through this time of change and uncertainty.
 Nobody knows how the world will be different after the pandemic, so stay vigilant.
-Hold regular check-in meetings as a team and individually to stay connected.
-Encourage your team members to find ways to support each other and take time to connect from a distance.
+Encourage your team members to do the same and take time to train them from a distance.

-By using these tips to feel productive and look after your team and your business, you’ll be more than prepared for whatever lies ahead!
+By using these tips to look after your team and your business, you’ll be more than prepared for whatever lies ahead!